PointPerfect Service Description

 Overview

 The PointPerfect service is designed to provide high-precision GNSS corrections to suitable receivers (e.g. u-blox F9 platform products) within a client system to allow for decimeter-level location accuracy.
 The product page for Pointperfect includes technical specifications of the PointPerfect Service including reference frame, GNSS signal support, and more information on data format and other distribution details.
-Additional information about how our PointPerfect service is shared here.
+Additional information about our PointPerfect service is shared in this Guide.

 GNSS corrections can be distributed to your receiver in various ways to suit your needs.
 For more details, see the Data Distribution Protocols section.